EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 Users have to authenticate using a X509 User certificate.
 The integration with EGI Check-in in order to authenticate via OIDC tokens
-is under development and will be soon made available in production endpoints.
+is under development and will be later be made available in production endpoints.

 {{% /alert %}}

 During the authentication phase, credentials are delegated to the FTS service, which will contact the storages to steer the data transfers on behalf of the users.

 The FTS service supports both plain X509 proxies than [VOMS](https://italiangrid.github.io/voms/index.html) X.509 proxies extended with VO information for authentication and authorisation.

 ### VOMS configuration